 Season 5 Opening – A Night of Women Composers: From Clara Schumann to Meredith Monk

-Presenting work by Clara Schumann, Ellen Reid, Emma O'Halloran, Mary Lou Williams, Missy Mazzoli, Meredith Monk, and Paola Prestini Performed by Nico Muhly, Timo Andres, Samora Pinderhughes, Nelson Patton, Rafiq Bhatia and Ian Chang, Naomi Louisa O'Connell, and National Sawdust Ensemble
+Featuring music by Clara Schumann, Ellen Reid, Emma O'Halloran, Mary Lou Williams, Missy Mazzoli, Meredith Monk, and Paola Prestini, performed by Timo Andres, Rafiq Bhatia and Ian Chang, Arnold Geis, Nico Muhly, Naomi Louisa O'Connell, Samora Pinderhuges and Elena Pinderhughes, Alexandra Smither, Young People's Chorus of New York City, National Sawdust Ensemble, and Nelson Patton

 6:30pm doors • 7:30pm show